johnj/llds/README.markdown

 Low-Level Data Structure
 ========================
-llds provides a low-level data structure to user space. llds attempts to maximize memory efficiency via bypassing the virtual memory layer (vmalloc) and optimized data structure memory semantics.
+llds is a btree implementation which attempts to maximize memory efficiency via bypassing the virtual memory layer (vmalloc) and through optimized data structure memory semantics.

 The llds general working thesis is: for large memory applications, virtual memory layers can hurt application performance due to increased memory latency when dealing with large data structures.
 Specifically, data page tables/directories within the kernel and increased DRAM requests can be avoided to boost application memory access.